vincenttu/tplinkusa-outdoor/source/index.rst

     :width: 80%
     :align: center

-Remote Site network expansion (more than 100 meter or 300 feet and up to 18 miles)
+Remote site network expansion (more than 100 meter or 300 feet and up to 18 miles)
 ----------------------------------------------------------------------------------

 If you have a barn house, a remote surveillance camera, or a video doorbell on the vineyard entrance, and the distance from your house is more than 300 feet, you can use the outdoor CPE building a wireless bridge to expand the network.